thinkloop/memoizerific/README.md

 `fn (required):` the function to memoize.

-That are called like this:
+The arguments are specified like this:

 ```javascript
 memoizerific(limit)(fn);